 How IP Addresses Work in Networking

-For example, when you visit a website, your device sends a request packet with your IP address as the source and the website’s server IP as the destination.
-The server responds with data packets addressed back to your IP, completing the communication cycle.
+Let's say you're visiting a website.
+Your device sends a request with your IP as the source and the website's server IP as the destination.
+The server shoots back data packets to your IP, and boom-communication happens.

 Domain Name System (DNS) and IP Addresses